Configuring a Cisco IronPort and Cisco ESA log source by using the log file protocol

 |Change Local Directory?||

-Select this check box to define the local directory on the QRadar Console for storing downloaded files during processing.
+Select this check box to define the local directory in the QRadar product for storing downloaded files during processing.

 Administrators can leave this check box clear for more configurations.
 When this check box is selected, the Local Directory field is displayed so that you can configure the local directory to use for storing files.

 |Event Generator||W3C.
 The Event Generator uses W3C to process the web content filter log files.|

 |File Encoding||From the list box, select the character encoding that is used by the events in your log file.|